-Workplaces: Government; Forensic laboratories; Medical examiners/ coroner offices; Morgues; Museums; Pathology services; Police agencies.
+Workplaces: Government; Medical examiners/coroner offices; Hospitals/mental health providers; Correction and rehabilitation facilities; Behavioural health clinics; Forensic laboratories; Police behavioural unit.

-FORENSIC ANTHROPOLOGY SPECIALIST Program Plan
+FORENSIC PSYCHOLOGY SPECIALIST Program Plan

-1 st YEAR 2 ND YEAR 3 RD YEAR PLAN YOUR ACADEMICS Enrol in courses ANT101H5, 102H5; BI0152H5, 153H5; and FSC239Y5.
+1 st YEAR 2 ND YEAR PLAN YOUR ACADEMICS Enrol in courses PSY100Y5; FSC239Y5; BI0152H5 and BI0153H5.
 Choose a program of study (Subject POSt) once you complete 4.0 credits.
 Use the Degree Explorer and the Academic Calendar to plan your degree.
 Develop foundational academic skills and strategies by enrolling in a utmONE course.
-Build community and gain academic support through LAUNCH.
-Join a RGASC Peer Facilitated Study Group.
-Enrol in courses ANT200H5, 201H5, 202H5, 203H5, 205H5; FSC271H5; and STA215H5.
-Check out the Recommended course list in the Academic Calendar.
-Consider applying for Research Opportunity Program (ROP) courses ANT299Y, FSC399Y and ANT399Y.
+Build community and gain academic support through LAUNCH .
+Join a RGASC Peer Facilitated Study Group .
+Enrol in courses PSY210H5, PSY220H5, PSY230H5, PSY240H5, PSY270H5/PSY274H5/PSY280H5/ PSY290H5, FSC271H5 and FSC220H5.
+Consider applying for Research Opportunity Program (ROP) courses FSC399Y and PSY299Y.
 Visit the EEU website for ROP Course Prerequisites .
 Attend the RGASC's P.A.R.T. to enhance your research skills.
-Enrol in courses ANT306H5, 312H5, 317H5, 334H5, 340H5; (FSC300H5, 302H5)/(210H5, 303H5), FSC316H5, 330H5, 340H5, 360H5.
-Throughout your undergraduate degree: use the Degree Explorer to ensure you complete your degree and program requirements. see the Office of the Registrar and the Forensic Science Academic Advisor for assistance.
 BUILD Skills Use the Co-Curricular Record (CCR) .
 Search for opportunities beyond the classroom, and keep track of your accomplishments.
 Attend the Get Experience Fair through the Career Centre (CC) to learn about on- and off-campus opportunities.
-Attend the Experiential Education Fair.
+Attend the Experiential Education Fair .
 Use the Career Learning Network (CLNx) to find postings for on- and off-campus work and volunteer opportunities.
 Work on-campus through the Work-Study program .
 View position descriptions on the CLNx.
 Sign up to become an Experiential Education Unit Student Ambassador and earn a CCR notation.
-Become a volunteer in the Forensic Science Outreach Program , and teach the community about your unique and highly specialized skills through student led workshops.
-Sharpen your problem solving and design skills by getting involved in a Social Innovation Project through the Centre for Student Engagement.
 BUILD A Network Networking simply means talking to people and developing relationships with them.
 Start by joining the UTM Forensics Society (IVNVI) .
 Find them on Facebook and follow them @utmforensics on Twitter.
 Go to IVNVI's Meet the Prof Night .
 Visit the UTM Library Reference Desk .
 Do you have a professor you really like or connect with?
 Ask them a question during office hours.
 Discuss an assignment.
 Go over lecture material.
 Don't be shy!
 Learn Tips On How to Approach a Professor available through the Experiential Education Unit (EEU).
-Establish a professional presence on social media (e.g., LinkedIn).
-Learn about local issues!
-Consider a CSE Alternative Reading Week (ARW) to become engaged with the local community, involved in social change, community development and contribute to a community-based project.
-BUILD A Global Mindset Attend events held by the International Education Centre (IEC), whether you are an international or domestic student.
+BUILD A GLOBAL MINDSET Attend events held by the International Education Centre (IEC), whether you are an international or domestic student.
 Explore your culture and other cultures through weekly/regular conversations, Language Conversation Circles, debates, and activities to enhance your global and intercultural mindset.
 Engage in programs like the Global and Intercultural Fluency Training Series (GIFTS) or learn about and prepare for a future UTM Abroad Experience through the IEC to strengthen and enhance your intercultural skill set, and learn about other cultures while sharing your own!
-Earn credits overseas!
-Apply to study for a summer, term or year at one of 140+ universities.
-The Forensic Science department has identified partners which are most relevant to our students.
-Speak to the IEC for details about Course Based Exchange , funding and travel safety.
-PLAN For your Future Attend the Program Selection & Career Options workshop offered by the Office of the Registrar and the CC.
+PLAN For Your Future Attend the Program Selection & Career Options workshop offered by the Office of the Registrar and the CC.
 Check out Careers by Major at the CC to see potential career options.
-Explore careers through the CC's Job Shadowing Program.
-Considering further education?
-Attend the CC's Further Education Showcase.
+Explore careers through the CC's Job Shadowing Program .
+Considering further education ?
+Attend the CC's Further Education Showcase .
 Talk to professors - they are potential mentors and references.
-What's your next step after undergrad?
-Entering the workforce?
-Evaluate your career options through a CC Career Counselling appointment.
-Create a job search strategy - book a CC Employment Strategies appointment.
-Considering further education?
-Research application requirements, prepare for admission tests (LSAT, MCAT), and research funding options (OGS, SSHRC)